kevinfarrugia/react-recipes/README.md

 [The official React website](https://reactjs.org/) has comprehensive guides, tutorials, and links to useful tools.
 Spend an afternoon to a fortnight reading the guides cover to cover and you'll get a much firmer grasp on how to use React efficiently.

+On his [Overreacted](https://overreacted.io/) blog, Dan Abramov goes on interesting deep-dives into how React works under the hood.

 Then there are other React pattern repositories you might find interesting:

 * [reactpatterns.com](http://reactpatterns.com/)